 There is widespread interest throughout the DoD for enterprise-level T&E capabilities to address the novel challenges posed by the T&E of AI.
 While many T&E capabilities have been developed by previous DoD AI Programs to meet the specific needs of those programs, their usage and distribution throughout the Department has been limited by several key factors, including:

-These limitations, in addition to other factors, such as a lack of common standards and best practices for AI T&E, have inhibited the ability for DoD AI programs to perform comprehensive T&E of their AI models.
+These limitations, in addition to have inhibited the ability for DoD AI programs to perform comprehensive T&E of their AI models.

 Within its minimum viable product (MVP), JATIC seeks to develop T&E capabilities within the following dimensions of AI T&E: